Engage Local Communities

 The initiatives and projects described below represent some of the most prominent projects we support.
 The progress made and the encouraging results of our ongoing support to these initiatives make us feel very proud and is an incentive to strengthen our ties with them.

-Education for disadvantaged children and adolescents SOS
+Education for disadvantaged children and adolescents

 SOS Children’s Villages program in Brazil, Mexico and Kenya